prometheus/test-infra/README.md

 #TO_DO

-allow ovverrides from cli <br/>
-    - MachineType: {{ if .MachineType }} {{ .MachineType }} {{ else }} n1-standard-1 {{ end }}
-prombench cluster create --ovverides=MachineType=....,ram=....

-can we simplify update if exists , create if doesn't
+- can we simplify update if exists , create if doesn't

-test what happens with template variabls - var exists in resorce file , but not passed to cli , var passed to cli but doesn't exist in the file.

-Service update doesn't work!
+- Service update doesn't work!
-use more sane logging that shows the line in the code of the log  and show info logs only when debug mode is enabled.
+- use more sane logging that shows the line in the code of the log  and show info logs only when debug mode is enabled.

 # A Kubernetes cluster preconfigured for testing Prometheus
+currently supports creating and using a k8s cluster on [GKE - Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/)

 ## Build
 The project uses [vgo](https://github.com/golang/vgo) without any vendoring.